We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 Maybe you’re looking to upgrade your current dive computer.
 Or you discovered the concept of air integration and want to know a little more.

-For a quick answer, the Shearwater Teric is going to be the best option for most divers.
+For a quick answer, the Shearwater Teric is going to be the best option for technical divers whilst the Garmin Descent Mk2i is the most versatile, as it offers fitness tracking and smartwatch capabilities too.

 That being said, we’ve compiled a list of the best air integrated dive computers of 2020 in this guide so you can have the best scuba diving gear possible.